Inventory Management

 Input Mapping

-When using a measurement, you map which line item fields provide the inputs:
+When using a measurement, you map which line item fields provide the inputs through the visual interface.

 Configuring Formulas